prpatel/quarkus-workshop/exercise5/README.md

-# Exercise 1
+# Exercise 3
-## Run and hack on a Quarkus project
+## Create a full RESTful endpoint

-In this exercise, we will run a Quarkus project and play with it to get familiar with some basic commands and constructs!
+In this exercise, we will create a full REST endpoint !

 ### 0. Start Quarkus in Dev mode